 At ReGen Cellular we use your own high dose of Expanded Stem Cells, which are grown in our laboratory over several weeks and reinjected under guided ultrasound into the specific joint structure, and these cells then work in the site of your injury to grow into new, healthy tissue,

 Depending on the severity of the condition, not every patient is suitable for this treatment.

 Tennis Elbow (lateral epicondylitis) is a term for severe elbow tendonitis.

 Many patients with tennis elbow are builders, office workers, golfers and landscapers - not just tennis players!

 It’s usually caused by a partial tear in the tendon fibers, which connect muscle to the bone.
 Symptoms include gradually worsening elbow pain which spreads to the forearm and to the back of the hand.

-For those who do not want existing tissue removed PESC may be a non-surgical option to heal and even regenerate the existing cartilage.
+For those who do not want existing tissue removed, Pure Expanded Stem Cell Therapy may be a non-surgical option to heal, reduce pain and stabilise joint inflammation.